 Teachers should integrate the use of electronic resources into the classroom.
 As the quality and integrity of content on the Internet is not guaranteed, teachers must examine the source of the information and provide guidance to students on evaluating the quality of information they may encounter on the Internet.

-Unacceptable Use
+Unacceptable Use While on Duty or on School Property

 Staff shall not access obscene or pornographic material.